 It’s so easy to make and usually fulfills my craving for Chinese food but is so much healthier.
 I serve it over rice or spaghetti (this time I used penne because I was out of spaghetti) and top it with a few crunchy noodles.

 - 1 tbsp olive oil

 - 1 carrot, peeled and julienned

-- a good pinch of salt, freshly ground pepper, and garlic powder
+- Good pinch of salt, freshly ground pepper, and garlic powder

 - 1 - 2 tsp reduced-sodium soy sauce (I used more like 2 tbsp)

 - 1 tsp gravy master if you don't use molasses

 - 1 ½ cups diced or nearly shredded cooked chicken or pork

 - 1 tbsp cornstarch mixed with 2 tbsp water (if needed to thicken the sauce at the end)

 - In a large non-stick frying pan, heat oil over medium-high heat, then add celery and carrot and cook for 5 minutes.
 Add onions and cook for 3-5 minutes, or until everything starts to soften.